SlugLab/Bede-linux/Documentation/process/submitting-patches.rst

 change five years from now.

 If related discussions or any other background information behind the change can be found on the web, add 'Link:' tags pointing to it.
-In case your patch fixes a bug, for example, add a tag with a URL referencing the report in the mailing list archives or a bug tracker; if the patch is a result of some earlier mailing list discussion or something documented on the web, point to it.
+If the patch is a result of some earlier mailing list discussions or something documented on the web, point to it.

 When linking to mailing list archives, preferably use the lore.kernel.org message archiver service.
 To create the link URL, use the contents of the